This project is OPEN for 2020

 Small paint brushes (unless you use spray paint).

 Craft varnish / clear nail varnish (if you have it).

 * This can be an existing plant or a new plant.

 You can use more than one strawberry plant if you are able to but you need to number them to keep track!

-Red strawberries from last year, planted at the Lymington & Pennington allotments (2019).
+Red strawberries - rock and real - from last year, planted at the Lymington & Pennington allotments (2019).